-The scope of this deliverable is to provide a detailed market analysis on the industrial requirements and business models, as well as the competitive landscape, relevant to the technologies to be developed.
-The deliverable will also look on the various proposed business models for the technologies and their integration and promotion to the market.
+The scope of this deliverable is to provide a detailed market analysis on the industrial requirements and identify existing business models, as well as the competitive landscape, relevant to the technologies to be developed.
+The deliverable will also look on the various proposed business models currently presented and put forward for such technologies and their integration and promotion to the market.